 The bankruptcy court appointed Arch and Beam to serve as the administrators for Berkeley Properties.
 The company hired Cushman & Wakefield to sell the land.
 That commercial realtor has been marketing the site as the Gilman Gateway.

 A number of developers have expressed interest in the site, Ted Anderson of Cushman and Wakefield told the crowd.
 Bids for the property will be due by March 29, but it will take a number of months for both sides to do due diligence.
 Anderson said he doesn’t expect an announcement of the new owner any time soon.

-One unknown is the level of pollution on the site, said Matthew Little of Arch and Beam.
+One unknown is the level of pollution on the site, said Matthew English of Arch and Beam.
 The environmental assessment is nearly done, he said.
 It will be presented soon to the possible buyers as the new owner will be responsible for the clean-up, he said.